jboverfelt/quiet-dog/README.md

-    "mac": "The MAC address of your dash button", "twilioSid": "The Twilio Account SID for sending texts", "twilioToken": "The Twilio auth token for sending texts", "phoneNumbers": ['phone numbers', 'to text when people are here'], "interface": "The network interface to listen for ARP packets on (probably wlan0 or similar)" }
+    "mac": "The MAC address of your dash button", "twilioSid": "The Twilio Account SID for sending texts", "twilioToken": "The Twilio auth token for sending texts", "twilioNumber": "The Twilio phone number that is activated as part of the setup", "phoneNumbers": ['phone numbers', 'to text when people are here'], "interface": "The network interface to listen for ARP packets on (probably wlan0 or similar)" }